topicusonderwijs/vanilla-native-federation/CONTRIBUTING.md

 4. Create a branch: `git checkout -b my-feature`
 5. Make your changes
 6. Lint your code: `npm run lint`
+7. Test your code: `npm run test`
-7. Push your branch and open a PR
+8. Push your branch and open a PR

 ## Pull Request Guidelines

 - Include tests for any new features
 - Update documentation if needed
-- Follow our coding style (runs on commit)
+- Follow our coding style (eslint)
 - Keep PRs focused - one feature or bug fix per PR

 ## Commit Messages